JuXinglong/windfarmBCIR/README.md

-# Wind farm layout optimization, Wind turbine, Adaptive genetic algorithm, Neural networks surrogate model, Monte-Carlo simulation
+# Wind farm macro-siting optimization with insightful bi-criteria identification and relocation mechanism in genetic algorithm
 Will appear soon...